almayor/reddit-mods-dataset/README.md

 1. `graph.gexf`

 	A bipartite graph, where nodes in the first group (having attribute `bipartite=0`) are moderators and nodes in the second group (having attribute `bipartite=1`) are subreddits.
 A moderator-node is connected with a subreddit-node if that moderator moderates this subreddit.

+	Additional tags:
+	* `size` on subreddit-nodes, indicating the number of subreddit's members

 	<hr>